International Labour Standards on Migrant workers

 The growing pace of economic globalization has created more migrant workers than ever before.
-Unemployment and increasing poverty have prompted many workers in developing countries to seek work elsewhere, while developed countries have increased their demand for labour, especially unskilled labour.
+Unemployment and increasing poverty have prompted many workers in developing countries to seek work elsewhere.
+It is estimated that 73 per cent of migrants are workers.
+In industrialized countries, demand for labour, especially unskilled labour, has increased.
 As a result, millions of workers and their families travel to countries other than their own to find work.
-At present there are approximately 232 million migrants around the world, representing 3,1 per cent of the global population.
+Considerable efforts have been made over recent years to obtain reliable and comparable data on labour migration.
+However, as noted by the ILO and the international community, there remain significant gaps.
+In response, the ILO has published global and regional estimates of migrant workers.
+According to these estimates, there are at present approximately 244 million migrants around the world, representing 3.3 per cent of the global population.
 Women make up almost half of migrants.
-It is estimated that one in eight migrants are between the age of 15 and 24.
-Migrant workers contribute to the economies of their host countries, and the remittances they send home help to boost the economies of their countries of origin.
-Yet at the same time migrant workers often enjoy little social protection, face inequalities in the labour market and are vulnerable to exploitation and human trafficking.
-Skilled migrant workers are less vulnerable to exploitation, but their departure has deprived some developing countries of valuable labour needed for their own economies.
-ILO standards on migration provide tools for both countries of origin and destination to manage migration flows and ensure adequate protection for this vulnerable category of workers.
+(Note 1) Migrant workers contribute to the economies of their host countries, and the remittances they send home help to boost the economies of their countries of origin.
+Yet, migrant workers often benefit from inadequate social protection and are vulnerable to exploitation and human trafficking.
+Skilled migrant workers are less vulnerable to exploitation, but their departure deprives some developing countries of the valuable labour needed for their own economies.
+ILO standards on migration provide tools for both countries of origin and of destination to manage migration flows and ensure adequate protection for this vulnerable category of workers.

 - Migration for Employment Convention (Revised), 1949 (No. 97) - [ratifications]